GM proposes nationwide zero-emissions vehicle sales mandate

 "The auto companies want to be able to make a small number of electric vehicles and a large number of gas-guzzling SUVs and other trucks instead of complying with the existing mileage and emissions rules," Becker said.

-The deadline for written comments on the Trump administration plan are due Friday, with a final decision expected in March.
+The deadline for written comments on the Trump administration plan were due Friday, with a final decision expected in March.

 GM, which offers the all-electric Chevrolet Bolt with 238 miles of range, and the plug-in hybrid Chevrolet Volt, has invested millions to develop battery technology so additional electric vehicle sales nationwide would help its bottom line.
 The company has promised to introduce 20 new all-electric vehicles globally by 2023.